-- 1. Dwellings in the R3 Medium Density Residential zone shall comply with the requirements set out in Table 5.3 below. - 2.
-Streets should be fronted with a diversity of housing types and architectural styles to create an attractive street character. - 3.
-The primary street facade of a dwelling should address the street and must incorporate at least two of the following design features: - a. entry feature or porch; - b. awnings or other features over windows; - c. balcony treatment to any first-floor element; - d. recessing or projecting architectural elements; - e. open verandah; - f. bay windows or similar features; or - g.
-Verandas, pergolas or similar features above garage doors. - 4.
-At least 1 habitable window is to be provided to the front façade of the dwelling for lots with a frontage of less than 12m. - 5.
+- 1. Dwellings in the R3 Low Density Residential zone shall comply with the requirements set out in Table 5.3 below. - 2.
+The primary street facade of a dwelling should address the street and must incorporate at least two of the following design features:

+- entry feature or porch; - awnings or other features over windows; - balcony treatment to any first-floor element; - recessing or projecting architectural elements; - open verandah; - bay windows or similar features; or - Verandas, pergolas or similar features above garage doors. - 3.
+At least 1 habitable window is to be provided to the front façade of the dwelling for lots with a frontage of less than 12 metres. - 4.
 Corner lot development should emphasise the corner.
-The secondary street facade for a dwelling on a corner lot should address the street and must incorporate at least two of the above design features.
-Landscaping in the front setback on the Primary street frontage should also continue around into the secondary street frontage. - 6.
+The secondary street facade for a dwelling on a corner lot should address the street and must incorporate at least two of the above design features. - 5.
 Applications for small lot housing must demonstrate opportunities for landscaping within the front and rear setback areas.
-The planting of at least two site tree should be provided as part of the application for the dwelling unless it can be sufficiently demonstrated that tree planting is not feasible due to other site constraints. - 7.
-Modulation of the façade should be integral to the design of the building, rather than an unrelated attached element. - 8.
+The planting of at least one site tree should be provided as part of the application for the dwelling unless it can be sufficiently demonstrated that tree planting is not feasible due to other site constraints. - 6.
+Modulation of the façade should be integral to the design of the building, rather than an unrelated attached element. - 7.
 Eaves are to provide sun shading and protect windows and doors and provide aesthetic interest.
 Except for walls built to the boundary, eaves should have a minimum of 450mm overhang (measured to the fascia board).
-Council will consider alternative solutions to eaves so long as appropriate sun shading is provided to windows and display a high level of architectural merit. - 9.
-Carports and garages are to be constructed of materials that complement the colour and finishes of the main dwelling.

-- 10. Alfresco's are required to be within the building footprint/roofline and are to be demonstrated on the proposed floor plans.
-Dwellings that do not propose to construct an alfresco are required to demonstrate that an alfresco space is achievable in the future that does not encroach the rear setback. - 11.
-For lots greater than 420m2, at least 2 hours of direct sunlight is to be received to 50% of the PPOS area of the proposed dwelling between 9am and 3pm on 21 June. - 12.
-Corner lot development should emphasise the corner.
-The secondary street facade for a dwelling on a corner lot should address the street and must incorporate at least two of the above design features.
-Landscaping in the front setback on the primary street frontage should also continue around into the secondary street frontage.
+Council will consider alternative solutions to eaves so long as appropriate sun shading is provided to windows and display a high level of architectural merit. - 8.
+Carports and garages are to be constructed of materials that complement the colour and finishes of the main dwelling. - 9.
+Alfresco's are required to be within the building footprint/roofline and are to be demonstrated on the proposed floor plans.
+Dwellings that do not proposed to construct an alfresco are required to demonstrate that an alfresco space is achievable in the future and not encroaching on rear setback. - 10.
+For lots above 420m2, at least 2 hours of direct sunlight is to be received to 50% of the PPOS area of the proposed dwelling between 9am and 3pm on 21 June.